xpgo/obsidian-folder-note-plugin/doc/ccard-syntax.md

 - Since the the Item Data use YAML codes, if any string of the attributes contains quotes `'`, you should use double quotes: `''` to escape instead of using `\'`
 - Use `::` to escape `:`
 - Use the key `imagePrefix` if your images are stored in different attachment folders.
+See [sample recipes](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-recipes.md) for more information.

 ## Item Types